 One big problem with hiring separately for designing and building is that the designer or architect has the opportunity to create without the guidance of budgeting information to adjust the scope of work and direct the design solutions.
 This will either add to the construction costs or add to the design fees after budget checks and revisions.
 I have never had an architect accurately estimate the cost of a project in design.
 Very often, a client who has been quite happy throughout design gets upset when the project is priced with various contractors only to find that the costs are far higher than expected.
 The problem is that although the general contractor may have valuable feedback to contribute to improve the design and reduce costs, there is no opportunity to share those ideas.
 The contractor is instead asked to price the project as drawn for no cost.
 To add to the problem, the cheapest contractor gets the project.
 Clearly, not a model for success.

-Not surprisingly, only a portion of architects’ designs are built due to this lack of cost recognition within the design process.
+Not surprisingly, only a portion of architects’ designs is built due to this lack of cost recognition within the design process.
 Seasoned architects are sometimes better at confirming their early budget assumptions but not always.
-A growing trend, recognized by both clients and architects, has been toward early collaboration with a reputable design-build firm to make sure that someone on the team can deliver cost saving solutions and accurate final budgeting.
+A growing trend, recognized by both clients and architects, has been toward early collaboration with a reputable design-build firm to make sure that someone on the team can deliver cost-saving solutions and accurate final budgeting.